idmustcontain/Project3_Zillow/README.md

 1. Ensure that any additional setup steps specific to your project are included.
 2. Verify the deployment link once you have deployed your project to GitHub Pages.
 3. Ensure that the `LICENSE` file is included in your repository with the correct license details.
+### Acknowledgments
+I would like to thank the following for their contributions to this project:

+ChatGPT by OpenAI for providing valuable assistance and suggestions during the development of this project.